Beacon True Zero Correction

 Configuration

-The [beacon_true_zero_correction] module is enabled by default in RatOS whenever a beacon probe is configured.
-It can be configured by adding overrides in printer.cfg as follows:
+The [beacon_true_zero_correction] module is enabled by default in RatOS whenever a beacon probe is configured in the setup wizard.
+You should not add anything to your printer.cfg unless you want to disable the true zero correction feature.

 [beacon_true_zero_correction]